CharlieAnthony/Java-Compiler/README.md

 - The ANTLR parser generator is required for both tasks.
 You can download it from [here](https://www.antlr.org/).
 - The [RARS](https://github.com/TheThirdOne/rars) is required for task 2.

-## Contributing

-Contributions, issues, and feature requests are welcome.
-Feel free to check the issues page if you want to contribute.

 ## Contact